 Ultimately, the Apple III got one more upgrade (the later Apple III Plus) before Cupertino ditched the computer lineup altogether.
 The Apple III and the Apple Lisa stand out as the company’s two concerted attempts to compete in the business market — and the two biggest failures Apple suffered during this era.

-Would the Apple III have succeeded had the IBM PC not arrived at the same time, and at a lower price point?
+Would the Apple III have succeeded had the IBM PC not arrived around the same time, and at a lower price point?
 Perhaps, but the Apple III suffered from many problems that made success a challenge either way.

 Do you remember the Apple III?
 Leave your comments below.